STUDY ABROAD CREDITS COUNT TOWARD GRADUATION

 Students studying abroad under the auspices of Wesleyan’s Office of International Studies automatically receive credit toward their Wesleyan degree for all liberal arts courses taken abroad in fields taught at Wesleyan.

 Students must enroll in the equivalent of four Wesleyan credits for each semester abroad.
 Permission for a fifth credit may be granted by the resident director of a Wesleyan-administered program, and by the Director of International Studies for any other program.

 STUDY ABROAD AND THE MAJOR

 In determining whether to count a course toward completion of the major, advisors may choose to make final approval contingent upon specific conditions.
-These conditions may include submission of written work upon returning to campus or a minimum grade.
+These conditions may include a minimum grade or portfolio review, that is, submission of the syllabus, course description and written work, upon returning to campus.

 The OIS does not determine whether courses taken abroad count for completion of any specific major.
 All such decisions are made by the academic departments, colleges, or programs.

 For a detailed list of department policies and requirement regarding courses taken abroad that might count toward the major, visit: http://www.wesleyan.edu/ois/returning/majorcredit.html

 THE WESLEYAN TRANSCRIPT